-One of the earliest if not the first commercial game bearing the word “quantum” in its title was called \textit{Quantum} produced for Atari in 1982.
-In the game you enter a subatomic world to capture particles using the optical trackball included in the arcade machine.
-Game Over II, a space adventure -shooter by Dinamic Software from 1988 had a C64 release titled Quantum, but the name was the only connection the game had to quantum physics.
-Most of the early games and other forms of entertainment, including movies and series that referenced quantum physics, have mainly been using the word ‘quantum’ to boost a sci-fi theme.
-One of the most pressing concerns is that fiction related to quantum physics is filled with misconceptions, and may often create fantasy by replacing magic with quantum instead of looking deeper into the theory.
-A more recent commercial game referencing quantum physics, \textit{Quantum Break} serves as an exception, as in the development of the game, the developers consulted a quantum physicist (see Figure \ref{screenshotsqb}) \cite{rasanen2016,kamen2016}.
+One of the earliest, if not the first, commercial game bearing the word “quantum” in its title was \textit{Quantum}, produced for Atari in 1982.
+In the game, the player enters a subatomic world to capture particles using the optical trackball included in the arcade machine. \textit{Game Over II}, a space adventure-shooter by Dinamic Software released in 1988, had a C64 release titled \textit{Quantum}, but the name was the only connection the game had to quantum physics.
+Most early games and other forms of entertainment, including movies and series, that referenced quantum physics, have mainly been using the word “quantum” to boost a sci-fi theme.
+One of the most pressing concerns is that fiction related to quantum physics is often filled with misconceptions, and may thus create fantasy by replacing magic with “quantum” instead of engaging with the theory \cite{svozil2016}.
+A more recent commercial game referencing quantum physics, \textit{Quantum Break}, serves as something of an exception, as in the development of the game the developers consulted a quantum physicist (see Figure \ref{screenshotsqb}) \cite{rasanen2016,kamen2016}.
 It must be noted though, that the game is not designed to serve any educational purposes.